datopian/ckan-ng-harvest/README.md

 #### Analyze

 Creates a CSV file with all the harvest sources.
-Analyze each one to validate it, count datastets and resources.
+Analyzes each one to validate it, count datastets and resources.

 ```
 python3 analize_harvest_sources.py